brimurphy/sccoaches/README.md

 - As a user I want to contact the coaches if I have any inquiries.
 - As a user I want to find out what classes are available.
 - As a user I want to become a member.
+- As a user I want to find out when a class is on.

 ## Wireframes